 - First, Download Tibo's Virtualbox.zip

-- Extract the contents from the zip to your USB Flash Drive
+- Then, extract the contents from the zipped file to your flash drive.

-- Select the existing LiveLinux Entry, and click Start
+- Next, select the existing LiveLinux Entry, and then click Start.

 If your flash drive already boots fine natively, it should startup.
 If not, you can use the "Universal USB Installer" or "YUMI" to quickly make your USB bootable, and then re-attempt booting it from your Portable VirtualBox.